edgi-govdata-archiving/web-monitoring/CONTRIBUTING.md

 ### Pull Request assignment:

-Before starting to work on an issue, check for assigness.
-If no one is assignd to it, assign it to yourself.
+Before starting to work on an issue, check for assignees.
+If no one is assigned to it, assign it to yourself.
 For new contributions, add a comment that you are working on it.
 If someone is assigned to it, but you don't see any activity on the issue, make a friendly inquire to see if it is actively being work on.

 ### Upgrading 3rd party dependencies: